-Final results are reported in Table~\ref{tab:VOC} for different depths of ResNet backbones, detector architectures and configurations of the datasets.
-The specific number of epochs and learning schedule were selected to reduce the impact of overfitting.
-In particular, when trained on VOC07 the larger ResNet-101 and its harmonic version reported a decrease in test performance of approx. 0.5 AP if the training progressed to epoch 20.
+Final results are reported in Table~\ref{tab:VOC} for different depths of ResNet backbones and configurations of the dataset.

 From Table~\ref{tab:VOC} we conclude that the models built on our harmonic backbones surpass their conventional convolution-based counterparts in all configurations as well as on both training sets.
-In Fig.~\ref{fig:pascal_curve} we demonstrate the performance of Faster R-CNN at different stages of training on VOC 2007 and VOC 2007+2012 datasets.
-Harmonic ResNet-50 with average pooling following the root layer yields comparable results, yet has a mildly higher computational complexity compared to ResNet with striding instead of pooling.
-We observe a consistent improvement due to the Harmonic architecture: by 1\% mAP for ResNet-50 and 0.8\% mAP in case of ResNet-101 using the Faster R-CNN architecture.
+We observe a consistent improvement due to the Harmonic architecture: by 1\% AP for ResNet-50 and 0.8\% AP in case of ResNet-101 using the Faster R-CNN architecture.